brimdata/zq/README.md

 but data is ingested by default in its natural form no matter how much heterogeneity it might have.
-And unlike systems based on the document data model, every value in SuperDB is strongly and dynamically typed thus providing the best of both worlds: the flexixbility of the document model and the efficiency and performance of the relational model.
+And unlike systems based on the document data model, every value in SuperDB is strongly and dynamically typed thus providing the best of both worlds: the flexibility of the document model and the efficiency and performance of the relational model.

 In SuperDB's SQL dialect, there are no "JSON columns" so there isn't a "relational